 Goodwill = Firm’s Capitalized Value – Firm’s Net Value or Invested Capital

-When it comes to the Hidden Goodwill in admission of partner, there are certain changes made which we have discussed above.
-With the help of these notes for Hidden Goodwill class 12, students can score better marks and be on top of their class for sure.
+When it comes to the Hidden Goodwill in the admission of a partner, there are certain changes made which we have discussed above.
+With the help of these notes for Hidden Goodwill Class 12, students can score better marks and be on top of their class for sure.

 Accounting Treatment of Goodwill- Retirement

 There is a particular need to have some valuation of the hidden goodwill in retirement.
 Given below are some of the important cases in which this might happen.